Umberto Eco (born,

 Early in life I absented myself from Christian assemblies.

-it does not support itself, and God does not take care to support
+and when it does not support itself, and God does not take care to support

-it so that its professors are obliged to call for help of the civil power, 'tis
+it so that its professors are obliged to call for help of the civil power,

-reason: The Morning Daylight appears plainer when you put out your
+the eye of reason: The Morning Daylight appears plainer when you

-that his mind was forever young, his temper ever serene;
+will recollect that his mind was forever young, his temper ever serene;

 science, that never grows grey, was always his mistress.
 He was never without

-an object, for when we cease to have an object, we become like an invalid in a hospital
+an object, for when we cease to have an object, we become like an invalid

 Lighthouses are more helpful then churches.